wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 Differential rules provide a set of formulas and shortcuts to efficiently find derivatives without explicitly computing the limit every time.
 	These rules **apply directly to differentiating the variable with respect to itself** and are derived from the fundamental limit definition of the derivative.
+#### General Differentiation Process
+in general, when differentiating a function with respect to a variable, you apply differentiation rules (such as the power rule, product rule, quotient rule, and chain rule) **to each term that contains the variable**.
+	This is how you obtain the derivative of the entire function.
+###### 1. Identify the Function and Variable
+Determine the function you need to differentiate and the variable with respect to which you are differentiating.
+###### 2. Differentiate Each Term
+Apply the appropriate differentiation rule to each term containing the variable.
+###### 3. Combine the Results
+Sum the derivatives of each term to obtain the derivative of the entire function.
 - - -
 ## Derivatives of a Constant
 When you differentiate a function, any constant term disappears because the derivative of a constant (i.e. constant function) is zero.